Skip to main content

 The Tale of Two Pathways Oral versus Transdermal

 When estrogen is taken orally, it is absorbed through the digestive tract and travels directly to the liver.
 This is known as the “first-pass effect.”
-The liver, as the body’s primary metabolic processing center, subjects the to a significant chemical transformation before it enters systemic circulation.
+The liver, as the body’s primary metabolic processing center, subjects the oral estrogen to a significant chemical transformation before it enters systemic circulation.
 This initial encounter triggers a cascade of downstream effects that are highly relevant for anyone with a compromised thyroid or an active autoimmune state.

 The Impact on Thyroid Binding Globulin

-One of the most significant consequences of the is an increase in the production of thyroxine-binding globulin (TBG).
+One of the most significant consequences of the liver’s first-pass metabolism is an increase in the production of thyroxine-binding globulin (TBG).
 Think of TBG as a dedicated transport vehicle for thyroid hormones in the bloodstream.
 The hormones must be “free,” or unbound from TBG, to exit the bloodstream and exert their effects on cells.
-When the liver produces an excess of TBG in response to oral estrogen, more thyroid hormone becomes bound.

-This reduces the pool of free, bioavailable T4 and T3, the active forms of thyroid hormone.
 Even if your thyroid gland is producing an adequate amount of hormone, or your levothyroxine dose is stable, an increase in TBG can effectively sequester it, leading to an increase in hypothyroid symptoms like fatigue, cold intolerance, and brain fog.
 This often necessitates an increase in thyroid medication dosage to compensate.

 The Impact on Systemic Inflammation

-The liver’s of oral estrogen also stimulates the production of C-reactive protein (CRP), a primary biomarker for systemic inflammation.
+The liver’s first-pass metabolism of oral estrogen also stimulates the production of C-reactive protein (CRP), a primary biomarker for systemic inflammation.
 For an individual with an autoimmune condition like Hashimoto’s, where the underlying issue is chronic inflammation, introducing a therapy that elevates CRP is counterproductive.
 It is akin to fanning the flames of an already active fire, potentially heightening the autoimmune response and worsening symptoms.

 The Transdermal Advantage a More Direct Route